raidsrc/vtiger-email-digest/readme.md

 another cron job comes immediately after, telling the server to trash all projects whose counter value is 2 or higher. this ensures that all projects are included in 2 summary emails and no more.

+also projects that are behind schedule get sent here too on mondays and thursdays. data on these projects is included in the project digest email.

 # more about

 get routes for viewing email settings and current queue